dankelley/oce/inst/joss/paper.md

 1. `[[` finds information regardless of where it is stored in the object.
-For example, a CTD does not measure longitude and latitude, but if these things are known, they are stored in the `metadata` slot, not the `data` slot.
+For example, a CTD does not measure longitude and latitude, but if these things are known, they will be stored in the `metadata` slot, not the `data` slot.
 Other objects might have longitude in the `data` slot.
 This detail is immaterial to users, because `[[` looks in both slots.
 Therefore, code written for one object type will often work for another type.

 2. `[[` can access not just information stored within the object, but also things that can be calculated from that information.
-For example, CTD files typically hold information which seawater density may be computed [@millero_history_2010;@mcdougall_getting_2011], and so `[[` is set up to compute it, if requested.
+For example, CTD files typically hold information from which seawater density may be computed [@millero_history_2010;@mcdougall_getting_2011], and so `[[` is set up to compute it, if requested.
 This same scheme works for other computable elements.

 The `[[` function acts as a sort of bridge from the oceanographic realm to the general R realm, with its thousands of useful and well-vetted packages.
-This reduces the need to create new tools, letting analysts focus on oceanography, not coding.
+This is one of the ways in which `oce` reduces the need to create new tools, letting analysts focus on oceanography, not coding.

 # Example: Tidal Analysis

 A more detailed example may help to solidify some of the key aspects of `oce`.
-Many readers will have an interest in tides, so we will work with a year-long record of sea level, $\eta=\eta(t)$ in Halifax Harbour, in the year 2003, during which the city was struck by Hurricane Juan.
+Many readers will have an interest in tides, so we will work with a year-long record of sea level, $\eta=\eta(t)$ in Halifax Harbour.

 Consider the code given below, which produces Figure 2.
 A built-in sealevel file is used, to make a reproducible example, but replacing the `data()` call with a `read.sealevel()` call will handle data files in standard formats.
-Note that the `tidem()` function is fairly sophisticated with over 500 lines of R code being used to apply the specialized procedures of tidal analysis [@godin_analysis_1972;@pawlowicz_classical_2002;@foreman_versatile_2009].
+Note that the `tidem()` function is fairly sophisticated, with over 500 lines of R code being used to apply the specialized procedures of tidal analysis [@godin_analysis_1972;@pawlowicz_classical_2002;@foreman_versatile_2009].
-Readers who see that the function evokes the `lm()` function for linear models, may not be surprised that `oce` provides a function named `predict()`, for generating tidal predictions.

 ```r
 library(oce)                           # load library